 My dog ate a sock, should I make him throw up?

 This is of course a question for your dog’s vet, but with my own dog I decided to make him throw up.

-There are risks to making your dog throw up a sock.
+if your dog ate a sock, there are risks to making your dog throw up the sock.
 If the sock is large or if your dog is small, the sock could get stuck in his throat and become a choking hazard.
 I wasn’t worried about this with my 62-pound dog and a small sock.
 And our vet was closed, so I just decided to try it.

 Does hydrogen peroxide work to make a dog throw up?